 Control features on your Mac

-If your Mac doesn't have physical function keys, learn about using function keys on MacBook Pro with Touch Bar.
+If your Mac has a Touch Bar, learn about using function keys on MacBook Pro with Touch Bar.

 Use standard function keys

 Standard function keys work differently depending on the app and the keyboard shortcuts that you've set up.
 Some apps have their own keyboard shortcut preferences that you can customize.

 To use the standard function keys, hold the Fn (Function) key when pressing a function key.
 For example, pressing both Fn and F12 (speaker icon) performs the action assigned to the F12 key instead of raising the volume of your speakers.

 If your keyboard doesn’t have an Fn key, try pressing and holding the Control key when pressing a function key.

 Change the default function key behavior